 Diverging boundaries, or spreading plate boundaries, form features different from those of converging and transform boundaries.
-Diverging boundaries can occur in the middle of the ocean or in the middle of land (Figure 5.30).
+These spreading boundaries can occur in the middle of the ocean or in the middle of land.
 The breaking up of the supercontinent Pangaea was probably due to diverging plate boundaries.